List of Tracy Beaker Returns characters: Toby Coleman

 In Crushed, Toby befriends a girl named Sara at a comic book store.
 He likes her because he realizes that the two have very much in common but when Toby tells her that his parents are still alive, Sara tells Toby that her mother had died.
-Toby returns to the Dumping Ground realizing everything he owned had been stolen by the others because they believed he wasn't returning but Liam and Frank decide to help him get his comics back.
+Toby returns to the Dumping Ground realizing everything he owned had been stolen by the others because they believed he was not returning but Liam and Frank decide to help him get his comics back.
 Toby asks Liam for help about Sara in telling the truth about his parents.
 Toby gives Sara his old, rare comic book and tells her the truth about his parents, she is hurt by this and runs off home, but when Toby follows her, he discovers that she has been lying all along and that her mother is still alive after which he is frustrated with her but she gives him a kiss on the cheek.